Hallelujah78/BICodingChallenge/plan.md

   - for countries with 35 keys, I verified that they had identical keys
     - added keys to array, joined, and created md5 hash of the string and compared hashes
     - don't know why I did it this way, md5 hash sounds cool
-- create an object on the backend that we can populate with our response data
+- created an object on the backend that we can populate with our response data
   - used wikipedia entry for Ireland to decide how to categorize the data
+- started to fill out default values and structure for our responseObject